simobevilacqua/CS412-Machine_Learning/README.md

 # CS412 - Machine Learning - NYC Taxi Fare Prediction

 ## Overview
 This repository contains the project developed for the CS412 course on Machine Learning at the University of Illinois at Chicago (UIC).
+The project predicts NYC taxi fares by incorporating temporal, spatial and environmental data to create a comprehensive prediction system.
 It contains the foundational resources necessary for running various machine-learning models.
 It includes scripts, folders, and instructions to set up and preprocess datasets, train models, and evaluate their performance.

 ## Repository Structure
 - **Preprocessing1**: Scripts for an earlier version of preprocessing.